ATG-Anubis/notes-pbv/SECURITY.md

 ## Supported Versions

-Since there aren't any versions to this repo, anything found is supported.
+Since there aren't any used versions to this repo except for the most recent one, anything found is appreciated.

 ## Reporting a Vulnerability